JohnMCMa/DataVis/README.md

 1. Since AVG is a ratio between 0 to 1 and HR is a count, they are both first rescaled to a 0-100 scale.
 2. For each handedness group, the geometric center point on the Cartesian plane is calculated as (group AVG mean, group HR mean).
 3. Euclidean distances between each player and their corresponding group's center point were calculated.
-4. The percentiles of the distances from group centers in (3) were determinated for each player.
+4. The percentiles of the distances from group centers in (3) were determined for each player.

 The output of this R script is written as `./data/baseball_data_remodeled.csv`.

 Within the HTML file, JavaScript was used to subset `data` for those players that are at the lowest distance quantile as `data_filtered`. `data_filtered` was then used to draw dual-measure area charts and superimposed over the original scatter plot, which was plotted using the unfiltered data.
-Separate legends tracks were generated to the two serieses and hand-tuned to match the series' aesthetics.
+Separate legends tracks were generated to the two series and hand-tuned to match the series' aesthetics.
 ## Design Changes after the second round of feedback ##
 Commentators noted the second draft was overly busy and the narrative is still unclear.
 Therefore I decided to remove one narrative, i.e. the exponential relationship between AVG and HR, from the visualization.
 This is because the Project's Data Set Options page prefers a visualization that *shows differences among the performance of the baseball players*, thus the relationship between AVG and HR is less important.

-Therefore, the scatter plot was heavily changed to visualize the *group means* of AVG and HR, with the sizes of the circles controlled by the number of players within the handedness group.
+The coding of the narrative was also changed.
+Since I am now only presenting *group means* of AVG and HR, normal scatter plot is no longer appropriate as I am no longer visualizing the relationship between individual players' performance metrics.
+However, since AVG and HR are both continuous variables, I decided to use bubble chart, a similar coding.
+In a bubble chart, each bubble represents each group and the bubble size is proportional of the number of players within the group.

 Since I no longer intend to show the exponential relationship between AVG and HR, the Y-axis for HR was no longer log-scaled, and given the small number of data points, the limits of the axes were hand-adjusted to maximize the size of the dots.